 To make the easy rolled paper snail, gather construction paper, scissors, glue, and coloring tools.
 Children can use washi tape to embellish the snail’s shell or pipe cleaners for interactive antennae, adding a fun twist to the craft.
 This project will be a hit with kids, providing hours of entertainment and creativity.

-Step-by-Step Instructions for Rolled Paper Snail
+Step-by-Step Instructions

-- Downloading and printing the template.
+- Download and print the template.

-Start by listing some forbidden forms of the keyword “turned” according to the rule 5.
-Next, roll the paper strip around a pencil to form the snail’s turned spiral shell, starting from the opposite end of the eyes.
-Fold the head upwards to give the snail its signature posture.
+- Roll the paper strip around a pencil to form the snail’s spiral shell, starting from the opposite end of the eyes.

-After rolling, secure the end with a small amount of glue, and your rolled paper snail is ready to display.
+Your rolled paper snail is ready to display.
 This engaging craft brings joy and a sense of accomplishment to children of all ages.

 Alternative Decorating Ideas